miketran-okta/accessgateway-oracle/README.md

 - Select the checkbox for **Use JSSE SSL**

 <img src="https://github.com/miketran-okta/accessgateway-oracle/blob/master/1.png"/>

+## OAM Identity Asserter

+If you already are using Oracle Access Manager, then you can leave your existing OAMIdentityAsserter as is.
+The OAM Identity Asserter enables header-based authentication by looking for a HTTP header named `OAM_REMOTE_USER` with the username of the authenticated user.
+In this setup, that header will populated via Okta's Access Gateway.
+If you do not have an OAM Identity Asserter, follow the steps below to add it.

 - Select **base_domain -> Security Realms -> myrealm**
 - Select the **Providers** tab and then click **New**